Dorislwk/Dorislwk/README.md

 ## 🖥️ Junior Data Engineer | 🌟 Proactive Learner | 🧬 Healthcare ❤
-I am a passionate developer with a keen interest in healthcare, particularly in NLP and digital health.
+I am a passionate developer with a keen interest in healthcare, particularly in digital health.
 My background in Agetech has equipped me with a user-centric perspective and strong problem-solving skills.
 I am eager to contribute and collaborate with like-minded professionals to drive meaningful change in the healthcare sector.

 ## 🛠  Tech Stack